iterative/dvc.org/content/docs/start/experiments/experiment-iterations.md

 ```

 You can build a grid search by modifying multiple parameters.
 To better identify
-the experiments from the grid search, you can also provide a a
+the experiments from the grid search, you can also provide a
 [`--name`](/doc/command-reference/exp/run#--name):

 ```cli